Porterprint Ltd was a printing business based in Leeds (UK) which manufactured playing cards during the period c.1930-c.1980.

 Above: best known for their crossword game Kan-U-Go which reached over a dozen different editions, with padded or coloured boxes,

 changes in the company name from T.G.
-Porter to Porterprint to Jarvis Porter Ltd and various other differences including rule books and size of cards.
+Porter to Porterprint to Jarvis Porter Ltd and various rule books and sizes of cards.

-A sign language version was also produced with the letters depicted in sign language.
+They even produced a version with letters depicted in sign language.

 The original copyright date for Kan-U-Go is September 10th, 1934.
-The early editions were distributed by L.G.
+Early editions were distributed by L.G.
 Sloan.
 Jarvis Porter Ltd subsequently passed Kan-U-Go to Waddington's Games Ltd.